wtoalabi/nota/readme.md

   <p><img src="./dist-images/3.png"></p>
   <p><img src="./dist-images/4.png"></p>
 </div>

-_**nota is available on Windows for now, because that is the OS that I have.
+**_nota is available on Windows for now, because that is the OS I have.
 You can download the source code and compile it to any of other popular platforms like Linux and macOS._**

 ## License
 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/bl00mber/alarm-cron/blob/master/LICENSE)